-Based on Thomas Harris’s best-selling novel, Jonathan Demme’s suspenseful, gruesome, vastly entertaining thriller centers on the battle of nerves and wits between an FBI trainee named Clarice Starling (Jodie Foster) and a diabolical psychiatrist turned cannibal, who becomes Clarice’s sparring partner, in her efforts to hunt down a sicko serial killer.
+Based on Thomas Harris’s best-selling novel, The Silence of the Lambs, Jonathan Demme’s suspenseful, gruesome, vastly entertaining thriller centers on the battle of nerves and wits between an FBI trainee named Clarice Starling (Jodie Foster) and a diabolical psychiatrist turned cannibal, who becomes Clarice’s sparring partner, in her efforts to hunt down a sicko serial killer.

-The first of 1991’s five nominees to be distributed theatrically, “The Silence of the Lambs” opened at an unusual time, in February.
+The first of 1991’s five nominees to be distributed theatrically, Silence of the Lambs opened at an unusual time, in February.
 By Oscar time, the picture has grossed $130.7 million, which made it the last successful release by the then-recently bankrupt Orion Pictures, the company responsible for “Dances With Wolves,” the Oscar-winner of the previous year.
 This bizarre financial situation was not lost on director Demme, who remarked, “I know everyone feels the incredible irony of what’s happened to Orion.”

 As she leaves, a prisoner flicks semen at her, an act Lecter considers “unspeakably ugly.”
-Lecter gives her a tip that leads her to a storage shed where she discovers a severed head with a sphinx moth in its throat.
+Lecter then gives her a tip that leads her to a storage shed where she discovers a severed head with a sphinx moth in its throat.
 Lecter tells her that the man is linked to Buffalo Bill and offers to profile Buffalo Bill if they transfer him away from Chilton.

-Buffalo Bill abducts Catherine Martin (Brooke Smith), the daughter of U.S. Senator (Diane Baker).
-Crawford authorizes Starling to offer Lecter a fake deal promising a prison transfer if he provides information.
-Instead, Lecter demands a quid pro quo from Starling, offering clues about Buffalo Bill in exchange for personal information.
+Buffalo Bill abducts Catherine Martin (Brooke Smith), the daughter of U.S. Senator (vet actress Diane Baker).
+Crawford authorizes Starling to offer Lecter a fake deal, a prison transfer if he provides information.
+Instead, Lecter demands a quid pro quo from Starling, giving clues about Buffalo Bill in exchange for personal information.